Industrial Strikes - Can You Claim Flight Compensation.

 Airline strikes are, at best, inconvenient.
 At their worst, they could upend all your plans or cost you and your loved ones considerable amounts of money.

 If your flight is delayed or cancelled due to strikes, you may be eligible for compensation.
-This is thanks to EU Reg 261 (Flight Compensation Regulation), which protects passengers whose flights are delayed or cancelled.
+This is thanks to EU Reg 261 and UK equivalent (Flight Compensation Regulation), which protects passengers whose flights are delayed or cancelled.

 In this guide, we’ll discuss the different kinds of strikes affecting flights, your rights as a passenger, and what to do if your plans change.